canada-ca/blog-dto/_posts/2018-03-29-Visit-Canada-Optimization.markdown

 ---
 layout: post
-title:  "Visit Canada Optimization"
+title:  "Visit Canada: Optimization"
+pubdate: "March 29, 2018"
 ref: visit
 date:   2018-03-29 16:34:44 +0100
-datemodified: ": March 29, 2018"
+datemodified: "Date modified: March 29, 2018"
 published: true
 lang: en
 alt: This image shows two funnels comparing before and after optimization.
 description: The Digital Transformation Office (DTO) worked with  Immigration, Refugees, and Citizenship Canada (IRCC) to improve people’s experience in figuring out what documents they need when visiting Canada.
 Here’s how this optimization project turned out.
 ---
+**By Eric Cooper, Digital Transformation Office**

 Canada is a great big, beautiful country with lots to see and do.
 In 2017, Canada's 150th year of Confederation, we had approximately 20.8 million visitors, breaking our previous record.

 It's no surprise then that two of the top five most popular services on Canada.ca are "Get a visitor visa" and "Get an electronic travel authorization (eTA)".
-Immigration, Refugees, and Citizenship Canada (IRCC) issues both of these travel documents are issued by.
+Immigration, Refugees, and Citizenship Canada (IRCC) issues both of these travel documents.

 Knowing which document you need to apply for, if any, isn’t always clear.
 Many people were having a hard time determining which one they needed.
-Some people could not board their flight to Canada because they had for the wrong document.
+Some people could not board their flight to Canada because they had the wrong document.

 * [New travel requirement keeps man out of Canada over Christmas (CBC)](http://www.cbc.ca/news/canada/nova-scotia/travel-security-eta-document-england-electronic-travel-authorization-1.3916927)